PneumaSolutions/rim-private-server-manual/src/installation.md

 <!-- end -->
 ## VMWare Fusion
 Fusion requires an account to be created, so we cannot provide the download link directly.
 Once Fusion is downloaded, installed and configured:
 1. Open your downloaded RIM package.
-Workstation Player will bring up the import wizard.
+Fusion Player will bring up the import wizard.
 1. Click the "Continue" button.
 1. A standard save as dialogue will appear, at which point you can give the virtual machine a name and press enter.
 1. Once the import completes, click the "Finish" button.